manrajsingh960/GetTogether/README.md

 # Testing Information

-Test plan can be found in the deliverables section of the homepage.
+Test plan can be found in the deliverables section of the homepage, posted near the bottom of the ReadMe.

 Login information to test app: